saref/frustration-index-UBQP/README.md

 Aref, S. Signed networks from sociology and political science, systems biology, international relations, finance, and computational chemistry.
 Figshare research data repository (2017). doi: 10.6084/m9.figshare.5700832.v2.

-You need the following software to run the code:
+You need the following software installed on your computer to be able to run the code:

-1-Anaconda: for running Jupyter

-2-Gurobi: to be downloaded from http://www.gurobi.com and registered with a (free academic) license
+1-Anaconda (Python 3.7 version) which allows you to run a Jupyter code.
+It can be downloaded from https://www.anaconda.com/distribution/

+2-Gurobi Optimizer (versions 8.0 and above are recommended) which can be downloaded from http://www.gurobi.com

+Note that Gurobi is a commercial software, but it can be registered with a free academic license if the user is affiliated with an academic institution.
+This involves creating an account on Gurobi website and requesting a free academic license.

 3-Gurobi installed into Anaconda

-Setting up these three steps is explained in here:
+Setting up these three steps is explained in in the following links:

 for windows
 https://www.gurobi.com/documentation/8.1/quickstart_windows/installing_the_anaconda_py.html